What does indigestion feel like

 - Endoscopy: This procedure, if required, involves inspecting the oesophagus and stomach to identify issues such as ulcers or inflammation.

-- Imaging tests: Various imaging techniques, including ultrasounds and CT scans, will be utilised to evaluate the gallbladder and other organs.
+- Imaging tests: Doctors may use ultrasound along with other advanced diagnostic imaging to examine the gallbladder and surrounding structures.
 Find more about online radiology referrals.

 How do I relieve indigestion at home?